Aveglia/vAMPirus/docs/HelpDocumentation.md

 # vAMPirus output

-There are several files created throughout the vAMPirus pipeline that are stored and organized in directories within the specified results/output directory (ex. ${working_directory}/results; lime 27 in the configuration file).
+There are several files created throughout the vAMPirus pipeline that are stored and organized in directories within the specified results/output directory (ex. ${working_directory}/results; line 24 in the configuration file).
 We will go through the structure of the output directory and where to find which files here:

 ## Pipeline performance information - ${working_directory}/${outdir}/PipelinePerformance/